matrobiyon/matrobiyon/README.md

 - 👋 Hi, I’m @matrobiyon
-- 👀 I’m interested in programming, medicine and football 🔥
+- 👀 I’m interested in programming and medicine(AI) 🔥
-- 🌱 Currently, I’m  learning Java and Flask🙃
+- 🌱 Currently, I’m  learning AI, ML and DL🙃
-- 💞️ I’m looking to collaborate with biggest companies (TJK) ❤️
+- 💞️ I’m looking to collaborate with the biggest companies
+- 💫 With high potential and high desires help compamies for impoving
-- 📫 How to reach me +992933063533
+- 📫 How to reach me: 📱 +992933063533

 <!---
 matrobiyon/matrobiyon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.